Last updated: April 2026

 While we apply robust security measures, no method of electronic transmission or storage is 100% secure.
 We cannot guarantee absolute security.
 You are responsible for maintaining the security of your account credentials and for notifying us immediately of any suspected unauthorised access.

-In the event of a personal data breach that is likely to result in a risk to the rights and freedoms of individuals, we will notify the relevant supervisory authority (the ICO) without undue delay and, where feasible, within 72 hours of becoming aware of the breach.
-Where a breach is likely to result in a high risk to you, we will also notify you directly without undue delay.
+In the event of a personal data breach that is likely to result in a risk to the rights and freedoms of individuals, we will notify the relevant supervisory authority (the ICO) without undue delay and, where feasible, within 72 hours of becoming aware of the breach, in accordance with Article 33 of the UK GDPR.
+Where a breach is likely to result in a high risk to your rights and freedoms, we will also notify you directly without undue delay, in accordance with Article 34 of the UK GDPR.

 Under the UK GDPR and the Data Protection Act 2018, you have the following rights in relation to your personal data.
 These rights are not absolute and may be subject to certain conditions and exemptions under applicable law.